INFORMSJoC/2023.0104/README.md

 It provides a set of modular algorithmic components and efficient data structures that can be used as building blocks for problem-specific metaheuristic algorithms.
 These components are tailored specifically to tackle the challenges of VRPIS, but can be used for other classes of vehicle routing problems as well.

-*This package is under active development.
-Expect potentially breaking changes.*

 ## Installation